DigonIO/pypermission/docs/docs/integration_guide/3_code_architecture_design.md

     AuthN --> AuthZ --> Logic --> DataAccess
 ```

-As shown in the diagram, **authentication (AuthN)** should be implemented in the `API Layer`.
-The `API Layer` itself may be a REST API build with `FastAPI`, or a message-bus system with its own AuthN protocol.
-Because the guide focuses solely on **authorization (AuthZ)**, the `API Layer` is not discussed further.
+As shown in the diagram, **authentication (AuthN)** is implemented within the `API Layer`.
+This layer may consist of a REST API built with `FastAPI` or a message-bus system using its own AuthN protocol.
+Since the guide focuses exclusively on **authorization (AuthZ)**, the `API Layer` is not further elaborated.

-It is even advantageous to separate AuthN (in the `API Layer`) and AuthZ(in the `Service Layer`), as this makes it easy to replace or run multiple `API Layer` technologies in parallel.
-For this reason, AuthZ is grouped together with the Business Logic in the `Service Layer`.
+Separating Authentication (AuthN) in the `API Layer` from Authorization (AuthZ) in the `Service Layer` is beneficial, as it allows for easy replacement or parallel operation of multiple `API Layer` technologies.
+For this reason, AuthZ is co-located with the Business Logic within the `Service Layer`.

 The guide also covers the `Data Layer`, which for simplicity uses `SQLAlchemy`.
-In practice, the Business Logic does not need to use the same database technology as **PyPermission**.
+In practice, the Business Logic may use a different database technology than **PyPermission**.

 ### Files & Folders

-The required Python files are structured as shown below and are included in the **PyPermission** [repository](https://gitlab.com/DigonIO/pypermission/-/tree/main/src/pypermission/example).
-The files for the `Service Layer` are located in the `service` directory, and those for the `Data Layer` in the `model` directory.
-In both cases, the files are organized by feature.
+The required Python files are arranged as shown below and are part of the **PyPermission** [repository](https://gitlab.com/DigonIO/pypermission/-/tree/main/src/pypermission/example).
+The `Service Layer` components are located in the `service` directory, while the `Data Layer` components reside in the `model` directory.
+In both cases, files are grouped by feature.

-A fictional **MeetDownApp** class is created in `app.py`, which primarily serves to assemble the entire backend.
-The `types.py` file contains only utility classes.
+A fictional **MeetDownApp** class is defined in `app.py` to assemble the entire backend.
+The `types.py` file contains utility classes only.

 ```bash
 $ tree src/pypermission/example --gitignore